How we ‘ditched the corporate world’ to lead a nomadic way of life.

 Why don’t we travel on the Australian Aged Couples Pension of AUD 92 per day (to include flights, insurance, accommodation, meals, tours etc)?
 Let’s have some fun doing it.
 That first year we travelled on AUD 165.
 What could be so hard?
 Do I hear a peal of nervous laughter?

 Our first assignment was in Canoa Ecuador, a Spanish-speaking country, looking after 2 dogs, and 2 staff a gardener and a security guard.
 Oops, we had little or no Spanish.
 Not to be put off we booked in a week of Spanish language courses in Quito at the Simon Bolivar College.
 Our week spent there gave us enough of the basics, with the help of the language app Duolingo and Google Translate to back us up.

 We had time to travel a bit before our assignment started in Canoa and we set off to see some of Ecuador.
 A couple of hours outside Quito is one of the largest markets in South America – Otavalo.
 We set off early one Saturday morning to spend a few nights enjoying the market and what Otavalo had to offer.

 Bus stations anywhere you travel in the world, are notorious places for thefts and scams.

 We got scammed big time.
-The old trick of diverting one of you to place your luggage underneath the bus and not with you on the bus, whilst another changes your seat and advises you that all luggage on board had to be placed under the seats.
+The old trick of diverting one of you to place your luggage underneath the bus and not with you on the bus, whilst another change your seat and advises you that all luggage on board had to be placed under the seats.
 Of course when Duncan finally arrived on board wanting to know where my daypack was the theft had already been accomplished.
 I did find it hard to dislodge the daypack from under the seat, as our friendly bus employee (or not) was still trying to zip the bag up before he would let go of it.

 #101 Travel Blogger mistake – do not leave all your passports, credit cards in a day pack!
 Share the load between the two of you!